vhdx-forensic

 Zero-FP baseline and injection tests; virtual disk sizes cross-validated with qemu-img info |

-Detection capability is verified by injecting corruptions at spec-mandated byte offsets (§2.0) into real QEMU images, then asserting the expected anomaly variant is detected.
-This proves detection on real images independently of our builder code.
+The decoded virtual byte stream is verified byte-identical to qemu-img convert -O raw (an independent C codebase) on the committed corpus — the load-bearing correctness oracle.
+Detection capability is verified by injecting corruptions at spec-mandated MS-VHDX §2.0 byte offsets into real QEMU images, then asserting the expected anomaly variant is detected — independently of our builder code.

 Related

-vhdx— Pure-Rust VHDX container reader; the parser layer this crate depends onewf— EWF/E01 container reader; pairs with this crate in the Issen stackewf-forensic— Integrity auditor and Adler-32 repair for EWF images; the EWF counterpart to this crate- libvhdi — C-based VHDX/VHD reader (LGPL); the independent reference implementation we validate against
+vhdx-core— Pure-Rust VHDX container reader (published asvhdx-core, imported asvhdx); the reader layer this crate depends onewf— EWF/E01 container reader; pairs with this crate in the Issen stackewf-forensic— Integrity auditor and Adler-32 repair for EWF images; the EWF counterpart to this crate- libvhdi — C-based VHDX/VHD reader (LGPL); a candidate independent forensic-analysis oracle (a

 Privacy Policy · Terms of Service · © 2026 Security Ronin Ltd